PlasmaFAIR/epoch_containers/README.md

 $ squeue -u <userid>
 ```

-The first time we run the container might be slow as we first have to download the
-container.
-We can speed things up by first pulling the container from the remote
+It is also possible to pull the container from the remote repo:
-repo:

 ```bash
 $ singularity pull epoch.sif library://liampattinson/epoch/epoch.sif:latest